Avram Iancu: Later years

-Avram Iancu died on September 10, 1872, at Baia de Criș.
-His body was buried, according to his wish, under Horea's tree in Țebea (by tradition, the place where the Revolt of Horea, Cloșca and Crișan had started).
+Iancu died on 10 September 1872, at Baia de Criș.
+His body was buried, according to his wish, under Horea's tree in Țebea (by tradition, the place where the Revolt of Horea, Cloșca, and Crișan had started).

 Avram Iancu was officially declared a Hero of the Romanian Nation in November 2016 by the Parliament of Romania and President Klaus Iohannis.
+The international airport serving the city of Cluj-Napoca has been named in his honor.